Mohyoo/Gemini-Py-CLI/README.md

 ## Wiki
 Visit [Wiki](https://github.com/Mohyoo/Gemini-Py-CLI/wiki) for some valuable information.

-Don't worry, there is no bla bla bla... everything is summarized for you.
+Don't worry, there is no *bla bla bla...* everything is hardly summarized for you.

 ## To Do
 1. Handle big markdown tables so that they appear readable.